ArcBlock/abtnode-docs/src/introduction/abtnode-overview/index.md

 ## Marketplace

 Blocklets are the foundation block for your application.
-They can deliver various behaviors like DApps, smart contracts, blockchain etc. The Marketplace is a digital catalog of Blocklets from ArcBlock, ecosystem partners, and software vendors that make it easy to find, install, manage and one-click deploy Blocklets on your ABT Node.
+They can deliver various behaviours like DApps, smart contracts, blockchain etc. The Marketplace is a digital catalog of Blocklets from ArcBlock, ecosystem partners, and software vendors that make it easy to find, install, manage and one-click deploy Blocklets on your ABT Node.

 ![](./images/abtnode-marketplace-en.png)